SAP/spartacus-docs/_pages/dev/tag-management-system.md

 The following TMS configuration options are available:

 - `debug` is a boolean that enables the console log.
 It should only be enabled in development mode.
 - `dataLayerProperty` is a string that names the data layer object.
-You only need to provide the `dataLayerProperty` if you are not using the default name for the default data layer data structure.
-In the case of GTM, the default data structure for the data layer is an array-like object, and in the case of AEPL, it is an empty object.
+You only need to provide the `dataLayerProperty` if you are not using the default name for the data layer.
 - `events` is an `AbstractType<CxEvent>[]` that lists all the event classes that are to be collected and pushed to the data layer.
 - `collector` is a `Type<TmsCollector>`, and is the custom collector service implementation.
 - `gtmId` is only available for GTM.
 When you provide `gtmId`, Spartacus handles the script "injection" and bootstrapping for you.